cscart/docs/en/user_guide/orders/actions_on_orders/order_details.rst

    You can perform the following actions:

-   * **Add a product to the order:** start entering the product's name in the text field and choose one of the suggested products from the drow-down list.
-Alternatively, click **Advanced products search** and use the pop-up to find and add the desired products.
+   * **Add a product to the order:** start entering the product's name in the text field and choose one of the suggested products from the drop-down list.
+Alternatively, click **Advanced products search** and use the pop-up window to find and add the desired products.

    * **Remove a product from the order:** hover the mouse pointer over the product and click the **trash can** icon.